rowdydesign/webleash/readme.md

 # WebLeash

 ## Installation
-Review all of the requirements and there version recommendations below.
+Review all of the requirements and their version recommendations below.
 You could run into a lot of trouble when compiling the fronted assets if you stray from the recommended versions.

 ### Requirements